QuantEcon/lecture-source-py/rst_files/wald_friedman.rst

                     print_skip=25):

         """
-        Compute the optimal value function
+        Compute the continuation value function

         * wf is an instance of WaldFriedman
         """